Jannerbey/Plymouth-History-Vault/briefing.md

 Open it now and again.
 Browse.
 Tap things.
 See how it feels.

-3. Give feedback (always)
+3. Give feedback (as often or as little as you want)

-Just a few lines whenever something useful pops into your head:
+Just a line whenever something useful pops into your head:

 Something confusing